Converting older projects to the new Wonderland Engine framework

 The Complete Guide to Unity’s Universal Render Pipeline

-With URP to become Unity’s default pipeline learn how to use it in this course by the author of Unity’s URP e-books
+With URP to become Unity’s default pipeline with Unity 6.
+Learn how to use it in this course by the author of Unity’s URP e-books

 Create WebXR, VR and AR app, using the Wonderland Engine